 One of Rav Yehuda HaLevi’s basic teachings is the superiority of knowledge revealed by God (Torah) and passed down through a reliable tradition (mesorah) over knowledge found purely through human intellectual effort.

-In this paragraph, R’ Yehuda HaLevi focuses on what is arguably to most significant area of disagreement between the Torah and the philosophy of Aristotle.
+In this paragraph, R’ Yehuda HaLevi focuses on what is possibly the most significant area of disagreement between the Torah and the philosophy of Aristotle.
 One of the most basic teachings of the Torah is chiddush ha’olam – that the world is created from nothing.
-Aristotle, however, teaches kadmus ha’olam – that the world has always existed.
+Aristotle, however, taught kadmus ha’olam – that the world has always existed.
 It should perhaps be noted that the Abarbanel, in his Mifalos Elokim (5:3) argues that Aristotle, in making this argument, did not intend to argue against the Torah teaching that the world was created by supernatural means, but against other Greek schools of philosophy which believed that the world had come into existence by natural means.

 I do not know what R’ Yehuda Halevi’s source was for this quote, however, while not made explicitly, the sentiment is echoed in a few passages in Plato’s Apology, in which Socrates defends himself against accusations of heresy and atheism.